An Invitation into Deep Listening, Ancestral Connection, and the Quiet Darkening of the Year

-Part One: Forest Bathing with Kathleen Lowe
+Part One: Forest Bathing in the Company of Horses

 For those carrying fear or unease around horses, know this space is held with deep care.
 You are welcome to observe from outside the paddock if that feels right.
 Your pace is honored.
 Presence is enough.